duarteocarmo/automation-post/report-automation-part-2.md

 Once we have a reliable way of detecting if new files are uploaded to the cloud, we now need to process that new file and generate an `html` report from it.

-We will use two of the tools mentioned in the [first part of this article]() ADD LINK: papermill, and nbconvert.
+We will use two of the tools mentioned in the [first part of this article](https://pbpython.com/papermil-rclone-report-1.html): papermill, and nbconvert.

 We start by creating a function that will produce a new notebook file, based on an excel report.
-Using, of course, a notebook template (for example `template.ipynb`) as [previously described in part 1]()ADD LINK.
+Using, of course, a notebook template (for example `template.ipynb`) as [previously described in part 1](https://pbpython.com/papermil-rclone-report-1.html).

 ```python
 import papermill as pm